ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/02-self-balancing-trees.md

     - $\text{size}(t.\text{right})\leq\alpha\cdot\text{size}(t)$.

 After inserting or deleting into the tree, a node might get $\alpha$-unbalanced.
-If this happens we simply rearrange the whole subtree at that node, making it completely balanced.
+If this happens we rebuild the whole subtree at that node, making it completely balanced.
 This restructuring process takes quite long time because it is linear in the size of the subtree, but it can be shown that it will not happen too often.
 Using the techniques from @sec:amortised-analysis,